naveen6252/NLP_ChatBot/engine/data/nlu/main/nlu_data.md

 - more
 - morethan
 - major
-- greater-than
-- greater than
 - more than
-- after
 - above
-- from

 ## synonym:lesser_than
+- before
+- to
+- until
+- since
+- and
+- smaller than
 - less
 - lessthan
 - smaller